Posted On Aug 17, 2020

 You need to consult your doctor in this situation.
 Visit the best pulmonology hospital in Delhi for consultation.

 No, do not stop taking your medications.
 If you stop, it will worsen your situation and put your baby at risk.
-Most asthma medications are safe during pregnancy but it is best to take it at a lower dose and do not cause any harm to your body.
+Most asthma medications are safe during pregnancy but it is best to take them at a lower dose and do not cause any harm to your body.
 There is a minimal level of inflammation throughout the year so medications should be taken regularly even if there is a mild disease.
 Consult your doctor to get the best advice.

 Mild asthma causes symptoms and can lead to inflammation of your airways if it is not controlled.
 Talk to your pulmonologist in Dwarka, Delhi if you think you are having mild asthma, but do not ignore your symptoms.